fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ![The resource panel on the permissions page.
 The drop-down has AWS Systems Manager selected.
 In the Actions column, it lists three "allow" permissions including ssm get *.]({static}/images/aws-lambda-resource-summary.png)

-Our Lambda is now ready to test.
+We are now ready to add our code.

 ### Uploading The Python Code